 As the University strives for Inclusive Excellence, undergraduate student members of the Pioneer family are invited to engage in activities and programming that harness the Pioneer spirit of valuing and embracing Inclusion to the core.

-During Fall Discoveries week, you were introduced for the need to avoid The Danger of a Single Story (full TEDtalk here); and as your time at DU continues, we invite you to take time to get engaged in programming that accentuates all that it means to be a Pioneer for Inclusive Excellence (PIE)!
+During Fall Discoveries week, you were introduced to the need to avoid The Danger of a Single Story (full TEDtalk here); and as your time at DU continues, we invite you to take time to get engaged in programming that accentuates all that it means to be a Pioneer for Inclusive Excellence (PIE)!

 - the Center itself, including a variety of meeting/work spaces and resources and friendly staff , happy to talk with you about opportunities and help with challenges at DU.